 • Development of contingency plans to address possible disputes or valuation difficulties

-Future trends point toward increased warrant innovation, focusing on embedding explicit expiry dates and exercise mechanisms to mitigate ambiguity.
-Advancements in smart contract technology are anticipated to play a significant role, automating warrant conditions and reducing disputes.
+Future developments point toward increased warrant innovation focused on embedding explicit expiry dates and exercise mechanisms to reduce ambiguity.
+Advancements in smart contract technology are expected to play a significant role, automating warrant conditions and reducing disputes.

 Market participants are likely to adopt best practices incorporating these reforms, fostering greater market efficiency.
-Collectively, these developments aim to balance issuer flexibility with investor certainty, addressing current deficiencies in warrant structures.
+These developments aim to balance issuer flexibility with investor certainty, addressing current deficiencies in warrant structures.

 Frequently Asked Questions